ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 # Inside Out Positional Head Tracking (standalone 6DoF) for GearVR/Cardboard/Daydream using ARCore v1.3.0
-ARCore v1.3.0 enabled Inside Out Positional Tracking (six degrees of freedom) for the Galaxy S7, S8, S8+, Note 8, S9 and S9+.
+ARCore v1.3.0 enabled Inside Out Positional Tracking (six degrees of freedom) for all ARCore capable devices.

        - WARNING YOU MIGHT GET SICK: The positional tracking via the camera leads to small movements even when standing still or moving slowly.
 When using the cardboard version without a daydream ready phone